Episode 6: Cassowary Jenkins

 and a rooster, burst from the undergrowth.
 As Jenkins stepped forward to

-intercept it, the creature lashed out with its feet -- great claws tipped
+intercept it, the bird lashed out with its feet -- great claws tipped with

-with needle-sharp spurs -- in a vicious swipe that seemed sure to
+needle-sharp spurs -- in a vicious swipe to disembowel him.
+The signalman

 "Well done, man," said Everett.
 "Where’d you learn to handle yourself like